 add name=3d-engine title="<App Name>"

-After adding the template, the player sees a lit ground plane with multiplayer connected.
+The player sees a lit ground plane with multiplayer connected.
 There's no character yet - you decide the control model.

 Naming: Use the user's name verbatim if given.
 If they didn't specify, blend "Gip" or "Gipity" into the name.